To contribute to the comfort and well-being of all building occupants by establishing minimum standards for indoor air quality (IAQ).

 Comply with at least one of the following monitoring strategies.

-- Provide a direct exhaust airflow measurement device capable of measuring the exhaust airflow with an accuracy of +/–10% of the design minimum exhaust airflow rate.
+- Provide a direct exhaust airflow measurement device capable of measuring the exhaust airflow.
+This device must measure the exhaust airflow with an accuracy of +/–10% of the design minimum exhaust airflow rate.
 An alarm must indicate when airflow values vary by 15% or more from the exhaust airflow setpoint.
 This strategy is not allowed for projects using Natural Ventilation Option 3.
-Existing building.
+Historic building.

 - Provide automatic indication devices on all natural ventilation openings intended to meet the minimum opening requirements.
 An alarm must indicate when any one of the openings is closed during occupied hours.

 - Monitor carbon dioxide (CO2) concentrations within each thermal zone.
 CO2 monitors must be between 3 and 6 feet (900 and 1 800 millimeters) above the floor and within the thermal zone.
 CO2 monitors must have an audible or visual indicator or alert the building automation system if the sensed CO2 concentration exceeds the setpoint by more than 10%.
 Calculate appropriate CO2 setpoints using the methods in ASHRAE 62.1–2016, Appendix D.

 The indoor air quality procedure defined in ASHRAE Standard 62.1–2016, Section 6.3 may not be used to comply with this prerequisite.

 Mechanical ventilation systems must be capable of meeting projected ventilation levels and monitoring based on the requirements of anticipated future tenants.

 In addition to the requirements above, if the project building contains residential units, each dwelling unit must meet all of the following requirements: